urmilshroff/solefinder/README.md

 # SoleFinder
-A Deep Learning app using Tensorflow to detect different shoes and provide information about them.
+A Deep Learning app using TensorFlow to detect different models of shoes and provide information about them.

 ## Getting Started